biopython/biopython/Doc/cookbook/Restriction/Restriction.md

 So what can we do with these restriction enzymes?
 To see that we will need a DNA sequence.
 Restriction enzymes support both `Bio.Seq.MutableSeq`and `Bio.Seq.Seq` objects.
-You sequence must comply with the IUPAC alphabet.
+Your sequence must comply with the IUPAC alphabet.
+That means using A, C, G and T or U, plus N for any base, and various other standard codes like S for C or G, and V for A, C or G.

 ``` python
 >>> from Bio.Seq import Seq